longxianlei/Daily-Reading/README.md

 #### Sorting Shattered Traditions, 整理破碎的传统

 ​	Computer vision is probing the history of ancient pottery.
-CNN is helping archaeology development, which makes it more accurate to identify the ancient period of properties and cultural relics.
+CNN is helping archaeology（考古学） development, which makes it more accurate to identify the ancient period of properties and cultural relics.

 ​	Machine learning could sift through heaps of pottery shards far more quickly, allowing the humans to focus on interpreting the results. **We’re thinking:** Even when experts correctly identify a fragment, they can’t always explain what features led them to their conclusion.
 Heat maps from machine learning models could help teach the next generation of archaeologists how to read the past.

+#### 7-22

+#### Commercial flight and space exploration

+Private entities are at the center of this week’s space boom, but I would love to see public entities play a bigger role.
+Space exploration has been criticized as a waste of resources, given the problems we have here at home.
+Of course, we need to work on problems such as the still-rampaging Covid-19, climate change, poverty, and injustice.
+I believe society will be best off if we pursue multiple meaningful projects simultaneously.

+#### Automated hiring system, automate job interviews.

+Matching prospective employers and employees is a nuanced process, and any attempt to automate it requires the utmost rigor.
+Applicants subject to a flawed algorithm could be barred from jobs they're  eminently qualified for, while prospective employers who rely on it could miss ideal candidates.

+#### When Algorithms Manage Humans, Amazon's automate driver management system.

+Some delivery drivers fired by Amazon contend that the retailer’s automated management system played an unfair role in terminating their employment.
+But it doesn't consider the real sense, such as unavoidable delays caused by obstacles like long lines at Amazon distribution centers, gated apartment complexes, or bad weather.

+All algorithms are prone to some degree of error.
+At a company the size of Amazon, even a tiny error can have a large impact.
+Every effort should be made to audit such systems for fairness, make sure the **tradeoffs between flexibility and efficiency** are transparent, and treat  individuals with compassion and respect.

+#### Robotics are lack of data.

+When even a fleet of robots isn’t able to generate enough data, that’s a sign of how data-hungry our algorithms are.
+It’s also a reminder of how far the current state of the art is from human-level AI.
+After all, infants have only one body’s worth of data to learn from.